mourouzidou/MachineLearning_MSc_course/Model_Selection/README.md

 # Model Selection Project

-This project is focuse on model selection and evaluation, applying various machine learning algorithms to a dataset with both continuous and categorical features.
+This project focuses on model selection and evaluation, applying various machine learning algorithms to a dataset with both continuous and categorical features.
 The goal was to determine the best model configuration by evaluating different hyperparameter settings and then assess the model's performance on unseen data.

 ## Project Overview